Uberspace/lab/source/guide_offen.rst

 Finishing installation
 ======================

-Point your browser to the `/setup` page on your domain and create your user and a first account.
+Point your browser to the `https://offen.yourdomain.org/setup/` page and create your user and a first account.

 Embedding Offen on your website
 ======================